 ~2 years of yoga practice practice recommended.

-~Reading REQUIREMENTS – must read the following texts prior to the training:
+~Reading REQUIREMENTS.
+Students must read the following 3 texts PRIOR to the training:

 * Our in depth and highly informative Teacher Training Manual will be handed to you upon your arrival.